simplesurance/goordinator/README.md

 Autoupdater is used together with [Github's auto-merge feature](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request) or a comparable service to provide a serialized merge-queue.
-The autoupdater serializes updates per base-branch, to avoid a race between pull-requests to get updates the fastest and have a successful CI check first.
+The autoupdater serializes updates per base branch, to avoid a race between pull-requests to get updates the fastest and have a successful CI check first.

 Without an external auto-merge service the autoupdater is useless.